phsab/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 33: February 9, 2019

+**Today's Progress**: It's my review week!
+Worked out some of @moshhamedani's excersises.
+Feeling great because one of my solutions was cleaner and shorter than the master's. :) It looks like review week is rewarding itself: my JS coding skills are improving by the day.

+**Thoughts:**

 ### Day 32: February 8, 2019

 **Today's Progress**: It's my review week!
 Did a further review on my skills with some exercises from @moshhamedani's courses.
 I found out that taking a few steps back and then redo a coding course can be eye opening.
 I want to learn to code as good as possible not to learn as fast as possible to code.